 Global Humanitarian and Environmental Concerns

 In the area of health and human services, Gregory has funded programs for CARE FRANCE that provide drinking water to arid regions of Africa; and MEDECINS DU MONDE, which provides health care to underserved and at-risk youth in Peru and the Democratic Republic of the Congo.
-In 2011, Gregory initiated a multi-year research program with the INSTITUT CURIE, supporting the creation of a laboratory of translational research in pediatric oncology that will work to better understand the origin of neuroblastoma, one of the most common forms of childhood cancer, in order to identify new drugs targeting the tumor cells.
+In 2011, Gregory initiated a multi-year research program with the INSTITUT CURIE, supporting the creation of a laboratory of translational research in pediatric oncology that works to better understand the origin of neuroblastoma, one of the most common forms of childhood cancer, in order to identify new drugs targeting the tumor cells.

 Arts & Culture

-Believing that access to the arts is critical to a productive society, Gregory has funded arts education programs such as GRoW with THE WALLIS: A SPACE FOR ARTS EDUCATION at the Wallis Annenberg Center for the Performing arts in Beverly Hills, California, where they partnered with K-12 schools to create arts education programs for young artists, students, teachers and families, WELCOME PERFORMANCES at the Royal Opera House in London, where families are invited to attend a performance and also experience the behind-the-scenes work that required to mount a main stage ballet performance; and the LOUVRE’S EDUCATIONAL TOOLS, which allow both school and individual families to interact with the Louvre’s collection in a much deeper way.
-Gregory has also supported special exhibitions at internationally recognized museums including MoMA, LACMA, the National Gallery of Art, the National Museum of Women in the Arts, the Centre Pompidou, the Louvre, and the Tate Gallery.
+Believing that access to the arts is critical to a productive society, Gregory has funded arts education programs such as GRoW with THE WALLIS: A SPACE FOR ARTS EDUCATION at the Wallis Annenberg Center for the Performing arts in Beverly Hills, California, where they partnered with K-12 schools to create arts education programs for young artists, students, teachers and families; WELCOME PERFORMANCES at the Royal Opera House in London, where families are invited to attend a performance and also experience the behind-the-scenes work that required to mount a main stage ballet performance; and the LOUVRE’S EDUCATIONAL TOOLS, which allow both school and individual families to interact with the Louvre’s collection in a much deeper way.
+Gregory has also supported special exhibitions at internationally recognized museums including MoMA, LACMA, the National Gallery of Art, the National Museum of Women in the Arts, the Centre Pompidou, the Louvre and the Tate Gallery.